jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 Congratulations!
 You now know

-* :ref:`how to make a test driven development environment any time you want<how to make a test driven development environment>` and
+* :ref:`how to make a test driven development environment any time you want<how to make a test driven development environment part 1>` and
 * :ref:`how to raise AssertionError with assert methods<AssertionError>`

 :ref:`Would you like to test functions?<functions>`